 - For carrying out essential tasks in the public interest

-As you can see by comparing the GDPR to the CPRA above, the nuances of data privacy laws are subtle but important to understand, especially when collecting sensitive information.
+The nuances of data privacy laws are subtle but important to understand, especially when collecting sensitive information.

 How Privacy Laws Address Sensitive Information